Chapter 9 - Japan – The Proof

 Source: UN Population Prospects, 2022 update, own graphs

-The bubble periods happened with a backdrop of a downtrend in inflation in either country: in Japan the downtrend in inflation began in the early 1970s (after the oil shock), in the US in the early 1980s (after the Volcker shock).
+The bubble periods took place against a backdrop of downward trending inflation in both countries: in Japan the downtrend in inflation began in the early 1970s (after the oil shock), in the US in the early 1980s (after the Volcker shock).

 There can only be one conclusion.
 At the heart of the changes in the price cycle – i.e. from inflation to disinflation and eventually deflation – lies changing demography.
 The MIRACLE of low inflation is a byproduct of an aging society.
 EUREKA.